xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 mixed pull request cannot be accepted or rejected as a unit: if the cleanup is fine but the feature needs another round, everything waits, including the cleanup.

+This is a general principle, not a strict rule.
+Feel free to adapt to the situation.

 #### Keep pull requests reasonably small {#keep-pull-requests-reasonably-small}

 **Review quality decreases as change size increases.**